jgonfroy42/webserv/README.md

 # 🖥️ webserv
 ![image](https://user-images.githubusercontent.com/55249229/201527151-9e127078-d960-4f3f-b116-e41d24980f41.png)
-<p align="center"><i>Fig.1 - Great illustration of how a server works by [Screw Everything](https://medium.com/from-the-scratch/http-server-what-do-you-need-to-know-to-build-a-simple-http-server-from-scratch-d1ef8945e4fa) </i></p>
+<p align="center"><i>Fig.1 - Great illustration of how a server works by <a href="https://medium.com/from-the-scratch/http-server-what-do-you-need-to-know-to-build-a-simple-http-server-from-scratch-d1ef8945e4fa">Screw Everything</a> </i></p>

 A [42 school](https://www.42.fr/) project where the goal is to write an HTTP server in C++98 compliant with the RFC 7230 to 7235 (HTTP 1.1).
 Similar to Nginx's behaviour, the program lets you configure a server that handles the following headers :
 <table border="0" align="center">
  <tr>